sensu/sensu-docs/content/sensu-go/5.16/reference/entities.md

 arch         |
 -------------|------
 description  | Entity's system architecture.
-This value is determined by the Go binary architecture, as a function of runtime.GOARCH.
+This value is determined by the Go binary architecture as a function of runtime.GOARCH.
 An `amd` system running a `386` binary will report the `arch` as `386`. required     | false type         | String example      | {{< highlight shell >}}"arch": "amd64" {{< /highlight >}}